YuJa Panorama for Digital Accessibility in D2L

 Shippensburg University is committed to digital accessibility and inclusive learning.
-Beginning in Winter 2025 and Spring 2026, all D2L Brightspace courses will include YuJa Panorama, a tool that will help improve course content accessibility and provide students with alternative formats.
+Beginning in Winter 2025 and Spring 2026, all D2L Brightspace courses include YuJa Panorama, a tool that will help improve course content accessibility and provide students with alternative formats.

 This tool supports Shippensburg University's commitment to digital accessibility and meets the ADA Title II federal compliance deadline of April 24, 2026.